Fall in refining margins drags HPCL profits

 NEW DELHI: State-run oil marketing major Hindustan Petroleum Corporation Ltd (HPCL), a subsidiary of ONGC Ltd, has seen net profits fall slightly during the quarter ended September 30 primarily due to a sharp reduction in its gross refining margins during the period.

+The quarter also saw the company record a foreign exchange (forex) loss of Rs 122 crore compared to Rs 887 crore during the same quarter of the previous year.

-peaking on the company’s performance, chairman and managing director M K Surana said, “Despite a volatile market, operationally we had a stable performance... adjusting the inventory gain, we had more or less the same GRM during the quarter under review”.
+Speaking on the company’s performance, chairman and managing director MK Surana said, “Despite a volatile market, operationally we had a stable performance... adjusting the inventory gain, we had more or less the same GRM during the quarter under review”.

 The CMD of the company also said that its refineries are being upgraded to produce transportation fuels meeting the soon-to-be rolled out BS VI specifications and that the company will soon be ready to roll out BS VI fuel on pan India basis as per the scheduled date.